December 16 2022 | 12 Min Read

 Intermodal transport: Latest logistics trend or true game changer?

 What does an efficient freight operation look like?
 Is efficiency getting the product to its destination on time?
 Or is it cost efficiency?
 Or is it minimizing your carbon footprint?
 The short answer, of course, is that a company can define freight efficiency in any number of ways.
+As freight industry experts, let’s take the idea of efficiency from an intermodal logistics view.

-But one rule of efficiency governs most shipping transactions: you pay for what you get.
+One rule of efficiency governs most shipping transactions: you pay for what you get.
 Fork out a lot, and you’ll get your product there quickly and reliably.
 Pay a pittance, and your project will get there eventually… hopefully.
 The trick, for the vast majority of customers, is to find a good middle ground between price and quality of service.
 And, of course, it’s this Goldilocks Zone that a good supply chain management team will work to make happen for you.
 One of the strategies you may encounter on your journey to improved supply chain efficiency is a concept known as intermodal transport.

 What is this catchily labeled thing?